veritrans/Veritrans-ios-sdk/MidtransCoreKit/code_usage.md

 ### 2.1 Generate Token

-Copy and paste the following code to generate `token`.
+Use following code as a template

 ```
 VTCreditCard *card =